Score Methodology Update — Engine Weight Recalibration

 ChatGPT's share of the AI chatbot market dropped from about 87% to about 65% over the 12 months ending January 2026 (Similarweb / First Page Sage).
 It's still the leader and still the heaviest weight.
 But weighting it at 70% — the original level — implies ChatGPT is the only engine that meaningfully matters, which the data no longer supports.

-At the same time, Google AI Overviews trigger on roughly 88% of healthcare-related searches, the highest of any industry tracked.
-For a dental practice, AIO is a critical surface that the old 10% weight under-represented.
+At the same time, Google AI Overviews appear on roughly 88% of healthcare-related searches — the highest rate of any industry tracked — so a patient looking for a dentist very often sees an AI answer before clicking anything.
+For a dental practice, Google AI Overviews are a critical surface the old 10% weight under-represented.
 Gemini grew from about 5% to 21.5% chatbot market share over the same period, which justifies doubling its weight from 5% to 10%.

 2.3 Perplexity carries citation transparency

-Perplexity is the only engine where we can attribute every visibility claim to a specific source — its citations are explicit and machine- readable.
+Perplexity is the only engine where we can trace every mention back to the exact source it came from — its citations are spelled out, not hidden.
 That makes Perplexity our most measurement-trustworthy engine, which justifies a heavier weight than its raw market share would suggest.
-Perplexity's Yelp Fusion API licensing and heavy Zocdoc indexing for healthcare also make it especially relevant for local dental visibility.
+It also surfaces local healthcare listings prominently, which makes it especially relevant for dental visibility.

 3. What you'll see in your score

-- If your practice is over-indexed on ChatGPT (mentioned a lot on ChatGPT, less on the others), you may see a meaningful score drop.
+- If your practice is mentioned mostly on ChatGPT and rarely on the other engines, you may see a meaningful score drop.
 This is the recalibration working as intended — the new score reflects that single-engine presence is a less reliable signal than presence across multiple engines.

 - If your practice is mentioned across all four engines, you will see a modest score gain.
-The increased weight on Perplexity, AIO, and Gemini compounds in your favor when you have presence on those engines.
+The increased weight on Perplexity, AI Overviews, and Gemini compounds in your favor when you have presence on those engines.

-- If you have Perplexity citation misattribution issues (your practice is cited but linked to a competitor on Zocdoc), the γ-attribution penalty now hits noticeably harder than before — about 1.7× — because Perplexity now claims a larger share of the composite.
-Use the corrections list to fix these — they're the highest-leverage Perplexity fixes you can make.
+- If you have Perplexity citation misattribution issues (your practice is cited but linked to a competitor on Zocdoc), the penalty now hits about 1.7× harder than before — Perplexity's weight rose from 15% to 25%, so it carries a larger share of the overall score.
+Use the corrections list on your dashboard to fix these — they're the highest-leverage Perplexity fixes you can make.

 - Per-engine sub-scores (the per-engine cards on your overview page) are unchanged.
-Only the composite changes.
+Only the overall score changes.

 4. What is NOT changing

 - The factual-check pipeline.
-Your practice ground truth is compared against AI claims using the same 12-field schema, the same Haiku-based extraction, and the same deterministic comparison logic.
+Your practice ground truth is compared against AI claims using the same set of 12 practice facts (name, address, phone, hours, insurance, and the like), the same extraction method, and the same deterministic comparison logic.

 - The correction lifecycle.
-Detect, attribute, guide, notify, re-verify — same per-engine, per-data-path workflow.
+Detect, attribute, guide, notify, re-verify — same per-engine, per-data-source workflow.

 5. When this might change again